 Proof of Address

-A proof of address must confirm where you live.
+Proof of address must confirm where you live.
 Your name must appear on it.
-It can be a document or letter signed by a government, company, landlord (any authorised body.
+It can be a document or letter signed by a government, company or landlord (any authorized body.

 Applying by Mail

 You may also obtain your SIN by mail.
 If you select this option, you must submit a completed SIN application form together with your original papers.
 Once your application has been processed, your original papers will be returned.

 If, for whatever reason, you require an in-person application for a SIN.
 You can fill out a service request form and an officer will contact you to set up an appointment.

 Protecting your SIN

 As we mentioned before it’s your responsibility as a Canadian resident to protect your SIN by never leaving it in a public place.
 Service Canada also safeguards your SIN by safely preserving personal information in computer systems that are only available to authorized workers.
 Personal information requested to apply for a SIN is stored in the Social Insurance Register by Service Canada.
 This data set includes your name, date of birth, and place of birth, as well as the names of your parents.
 The National Register also includes death dates.